octobercms/docs/3.x/extend/database/relations.md

 $user->roles()->add($role, $pivotData);
 ```

-The second argument of the `add` method can also specify the session key used by [deferred binding](#oc-deferred-binding) when passed as a string.
+The second argument of the `add` method can also specify the session key used by deferred binding when passed as a string.
 In these cases the pivot data can be provided as the third argument instead.

 ```php
 $user->roles()->add($role, $sessionKey, $pivotData);
 ```

-#### Create method
+#### Create Method

 While `add` and `addMany` accept a full model instance, you may also use the `create` method, that accepts a PHP array of attributes, creates a model, and inserts it into the database.